simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Apr 29 2025 0513 UTC.

-Radio Blackout Forecast for Apr 29-May 01 2025
+Radio Blackout Forecast for Apr 30-May 02 2025

-              Apr 29        Apr 30        May 01
+              Apr 30        May 01        May 02
-R1-R2           15%           15%           20%
+R1-R2           50%           50%           50%
-R3 or greater    1%            1%            1%
+R3 or greater   10%           10%           10%

-Rationale: Solar activity is expected to be low with a slight chance for M-class flares (R1-R2, Minor-Moderate) through 01 May.
+Rationale: Solar activity is expected to be low with a chance for M-class flares (R1-R2, Minor-Moderate), and a slight chance for X-class flares (R3-Strong) through 02 May.

 ```